kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ## Configure the webhook

-After Prow installs successfully, you need to [Configure a webhook](https://support.hockeyapp.net/kb/third-party-bug-trackers-services-and-webhooks/how-to-set-up-a-webhook-in-github) to enable sending Events from a GitHub repository to Prow.
+After Prow installs successfully, you need to [configure the webhook](https://support.hockeyapp.net/kb/third-party-bug-trackers-services-and-webhooks/how-to-set-up-a-webhook-in-github) to enable the GitHub repository to send Events to Prow.

 ## Configure Prow